-The timing of juvenile court dispositions is at least partly related to the size of jurisdictions.
-After all, court delay is a bureaucratic phenomenon.
-Large jurisdictions with more burdensome caseloads are more likely than small jurisdictions to have problems with case processing delays.
-This study found that jurisdictions which experienced substantial increases in delinquency caseloads had far greater increases in disposition time.
-Caseload pressures, it would appear, do contribute to increased processing delays.
+The results of this study indicate that the timing of juvenile court dispositions is partly related to the size of the jurisdictions in which cases are handled.
+Court delay is, after all, a bureaucratic phenomenon.
+Larger jurisdictions with more burdensome caseloads are more likely than small jurisdictions to experience problems with case processing delays.
+However, the study also suggests that there is considerable variation in delinquency case processing time after the population of a jurisdiction and the size of its juvenile court caseload are taken into account by multivariate analyses.